 - Choose between several traditional activities: touring a soy sauce factory, fabric dyeing, glass or pottery making

-Relish the sights and sounds of Little Edo on this tour.
-Be immersed in Kawagoe’s signature architecture; feel the vibrations of rickshaws along the streets; hear the ringing of its symbol, Toki No Kane (“The Bell of Time”), the bell tower ringing out across centuries in the town’s alleyways.
-Kawagoe is a town full of nostalgic charm, and it wouldn’t be out of place if samurai were to appear… One of the highlights of the Kawagoe “Little Edo” Tour is its enriching cultural experiences such as kimono wearing; tea ceremony; geisha; visiting a sake brewery and soy sauce factory; traditional arts and crafts.
+Relish in the sights and sounds of Little Edo on this tour.
+Be immersed in Kawagoe’s signature architecture; feel the vibrations of rickshaws along the streets; hear the ringing of its symbol, Toki No Kane (“The Bell of Time”), the bell tower that has been ringing out across centuries in the town’s alleyways.
+Kawagoe is a town full of nostalgic charm, and it wouldn’t be out of place if samurai were to appear… One of the highlights of the Kawagoe “Little Edo” Tour is its enriching cultural experiences, such as kimono wearing; tea ceremony; geisha; visiting a sake brewery and soy sauce factory; traditional arts and crafts.
 There’s something for everyone to enjoy.

 What is most remarkable about Kawagoe is its streets lined with well-preserved buildings built between the late 19th century and the 21st century.
 The most renowned of the streets, Kurazukuri No Machinami, is easily accessible from JR Kawagoe Station.
-This unique architectural style known as Kurazukuri is fire resistant and became a popular building style that was quickly emulated in the Edo Period.
+This unique architectural style, known as Kurazukuri, is fire resistant and became a popular building style that was quickly emulated in the Edo Period.
 However, these buildings can no longer be found outside of Kawagoe, leading to the town’s national designation as one of “Japan’s Top 100 Historical Sites” and “Preservation Districts for Groups of Historic Buildings”.

 The town is also famous for its festivals.
 The Kawagoe Festival, held annually in October, is when Kawagoe comes to life.
 The Kawagoe Festival is one of the most auspicious ceremonies performed by Hikawa Shrine, a Shinto place of worship.
-Dashi, large and ornate parade floats, are carried throughout town against the dizzying accompaniment of duelling musicians.
+Dashi – large and ornate parade floats – are carried throughout town against the dizzying accompaniment of duelling musicians.
 It takes the residents of Kawagoe nearly a whole year to prepare for this much-anticipated event.

 Day 1: A Day Full of History and Kimono Wearing